Drake Kisses & Touches 17-Year-Old Girl Onstage In Resurfaced Video, Sparking Fury

 On social media, many drew a link between Drake and R. Kelly, the subject of Surviving R. Kelly, a groundbreaking docuseries that lays out decades of accusations of sexual abuse against the R&B singer.
 It is also drawing attention to a well-established culture in music that has long allowed older men to prey on young girls and, perhaps until now, has rendered it immune to the #MeToo movement.

-Drake was romantically linked with 18-year-old model Bella Harris, whom he had also been photographed with when she was just 16, though both Harris and Drake denied the dating rumours.
+Drake was romantically linked with 18-year-old model Bella Harris, whom he had also been photographed with when she was just 16, though both Harris and Drake denied the dating rumors.

 Advertisement